carolinewang01/rotate/README.md

 Logging settings in each master config allow the user to control whether logging is enabled/disabled.

+#### Running the Human Proxy Evaluations

+Before running the evaluation, please ensure that the paths to the ego agent set
+point to the desired saved policy paths in the config file, `configs/human_proxy_eval.yaml`.

+To run the human proxy evaluation on Cramped Room, use the following command:
+`python evaluation/run.py --config-name human_proxy_eval task=overcooked-v1/cramped_room`.

 ### 🤖 Agents

 The `agents/` directory contains: